gubatron/frostwire-desktop/README.txt

 1. Make sure your CLASSPATH, JAVA_HOME and your PATH variables are set correctly.

-2. Try having the latest JDK available (OpenJDK or Sun's JDK should do it - As of this document it can be built using Java 1.7)

-3. ant

-4. Mercurial to clone, check out the project to your machine.

 Example of CLASSPATH, JAVA_HOME and PATH on a Ubuntu system's .bashrc file

 JAVA_HOME=/usr/lib/jvm/java-7-sun